zestia/ember-async-tooltips/README.md

 ### Example

-When "Hover over me" is overed over, the `tool-tip/example` component will be rendered in a place of your chosing in the DOM.
+When `tool-tipper/example` is hovered over, the `tool-tip/example` component will be rendered in a place of your chosing in the DOM.

 ```handlebars
 {{#tool-tipper/example tooltip=(component 'tool-tip/example')}}